1053 Brands 3203 Models 22145 Galleries 13848 Typefaces 6273 Patents

 Description:

 The budget model that came out in 1970 per the ads.
-I assume this was the inspiration for the "Seventy" designation.
+Thinks of it as the Clipper of the electric machines.
+I assume the year 1970 was the inspiration for the "Seventy" designation.
 This one is a 114 SN, and making another assumption, if they started with 100, this is a 1970 model.
 Ads peter out in 1973.
 Marketed heavily as a student machine.

 It is essentially a Coronet 10 without the following: